ChenOst/AnnasWool/README.md

 If you already connect to your user the page that will apear will be the user page.

 # Contact Us
-In this category you can send a message to the business owner by e-mail.
+In this category you can send a message to the business owner by email.
 This category designed in a user-friendly way.
 You just need to enter your subject and the content itself, the app should be synced to your email.
 The app will give you the option to sand the email with the help of Gmail.

 <img src="images/contactus.png" width=200>